 Nicknamed ‘the greyhounds of the sea’, fin whales are the second biggest mammals in the world.

 Other names: Finner; Razorback; Finback; Flathead; Common rorqual; Herring whale

 Mediterranean Sea subpopulation = Endangered with a population of 1720 mature individuals

 What do fin whales look like?

 Truly handsome individuals, fin whales have long, slender bodies that can grow up to a whopping 80 feet in length.
-With a distinct ridge running behind the dorsal fin, in some countries they have earned themselves the nickname “razorbacks” and cut through the water with ease.
+With a distinct ridge running behind the dorsal fin, in the USA they have earned themselves the nickname “razorbacks” and cut through the water with ease.
 Like other baleen whales, fin whales have expandable pleats that allow them to take in huge amounts of water and food.
 They then sieve the water out through their baleen plates before ingesting their delicious meal, consuming up to 2,000kg of krill in a day.

 A little asymmetrical

 Mostly sporting grey, dark brown and black tones with a gorgeous pale belly, from a distance there might not seem anything unusual about fin whales.
 However, on closer inspection they have one very striking feature.
 Whilst on their left side their lower jaw is black, on the right side it is a brilliant white.
 The difference in colouration between each side of the body is called “asymmetrical pigmentation” and is only found in one other whale species, Omura’s whale.
 Some scientists believe this unusual characteristic may have something to do with hunting strategies, although nothing is certain.